james-willett/james-willett.com/content/posts/scala/scala-basics/2-object-oriented/generics/index.md

 }
 ```

 When you declare the type parameter A after empty, you can then use it in the function definition.
-For now, we will assume that this function doesn't do anything and will return Nothing.
+For now, we will assume that this function doesn't do anything and will return [Nothing](https://www.scala-lang.org/api/2.9.1/scala/Nothing.html).

-So the object MyList, which is a companion for MyList defined above, has a generic method called empty which takes a type parameter of A, and returns a MyList of A.
+So the object MyList, which is a companion for the MyList class defined above, has a generic method called **empty** which takes a type parameter of A, and returns a MyList of A.

 To use this method we can do the following.
 This will return a MyList of integers: